 University of California, San Diego

-The Department of Visual Arts at the University of California, San Diego, offers bachelor's, master's and doctoral degrees in a range of visual arts programs, ranking 13th nationally, with an 86 percent graduation rate.
+The Department of Visual Arts at the University of California, San Diego, offers bachelor's, master's and doctoral degrees in a range of visual arts programs, ranking 13th nationally, with 62% of students graduating in 4 years and 86% finishing a degree in 6 years.
 The department is one of the country's leading centers for research in contemporary art, bringing artists, critics, curators and historians together in a unique community with strong ties to Southern California artistic innovations and the southern border culture.
 Students regularly interact between disciplines, as they are encouraged to reach outside the boundaries of their program of study.
 An award-winning faculty provides instruction as students draw on the inspiration of an award-winning cadre of alumni.

 Art Center College of Design

-The Art Center College of Design in Pasadena ranked 18th nationally, with a 64 percent graduation rate, offering a range of visual arts programs from the bachelor's to the master's.
+The Art Center College of Design in Pasadena ranked 20th nationally, with a 68 percent graduation rate in 2011, the most recent year for which data was available.
+The school offers a range of visual arts programs from the bachelor's to the master's.
 Students primarily spend their time one-on-one in the studio with more than 400 working artist faculty and instructors.
 The school includes award-winning faculty and students, a distinguished alumni, and a mission to reach out to the community with evening classes and a Saturday program for high school students.